Back to news

 Integration with Sub-Agents

-Plan Mode pairs well with Claude Code's sub-agent system.
+Plan Mode pairs well with Claude Code's sub-agent system (opens in a new tab).
 A complex plan can spin off specialised sub-agents, one for test generation, one for documentation, one for migration scripts, while a coordinator holds the overall plan and hands out the work.
-With Opus 4.8's Dynamic Workflows, Claude can plan the work and then run hundreds of parallel subagents in a single session, with the coordinator resolving conflicts at the merge points.
+With Opus 4.8's Dynamic Workflows, Claude can plan the work and then run hundreds of parallel subagents in a single session (opens in a new tab), with the coordinator resolving conflicts at the merge points.
 Anthropic ships that capability as a research preview, aimed at codebase-scale migrations from kickoff to merge.

 # Trigger Plan Mode